Property Changes & Enhancements

 Review your documents!

-Review approved colors, materials, specifications of certain changes by reviewing the ARC Folder in the Documents area of your Homeowner Portal or App.
+Review approved colors, materials, specifications of certain changes by reviewing the ARC Folder in the Documents area of your Homeowner Portal.

 Gather all the documents needed for your application to be considered complete.

 - Lot survey showing location/dimensions

 - Vendor plan showing project details unless doing it themselves

 - Sample photos of material

 - A photo of the area where project is being done

 Next Steps in Submitting a Property Improvement Request

 Submit a request form found on homeowner portal to the EMG ARC Department- please gather all supporting documents (lot survey showing location/dimensions, vendor plan showing project details unless doing it themselves, sample photos of material, and a photo of the area where project is being done).
 Some projects may require more documentation.